Monte Carlo Simulator

 At least 1,000 simulations for reliable results.
 More simulations produce smoother probability distributions but take longer to compute.

 A 95% confidence interval means that 95% of all simulated outcomes fell within that range.
+In this simulator, that corresponds to the outer band of the fan chart — the region between the 5th and 95th percentile equity curves.
 The wider the interval, the more uncertain your strategy's future results.